 The transcendent is concealed in, and revealed by, the imminent.
 Whatever awakens us, and enables us to be fully, deeply, alive, opening us to the wonder of the moment of our present experience, connects us with the divine.
 If we want to “find God,” we can do no better than by exposing ourselves to the goodness, truth and beauty of our life experience—or, as some have said, by giving ourselves an experience of beauty through art, music and nature.

 To experience God is to know God, but in a way that cannot be communicated.
 We cannot explain what we know, or say what we have experienced.
-Yet, the experience of God, of knowing God through direct, personal experience with transcendent reality, can lead to the alignment of our life with God, to living the life of God, so that, along with Jesus and Paul, we can say “The Father and I are one,” “It is no longer I who live, but Christ who lives in me.”
-The God we experience as being “out there,” can become the source of life, and light, and peace, “in here” and, by the way we live, “out there.”
+Yet, the experience of God, of knowing God through direct, personal experience with transcendent reality, can lead to the alignment of our life with God, to living the life of God, so that, along with Jesus and Paul, we can say “The Father and I are one,” “It is no longer I who live, but Christ who lives in me”–with “Christ” understood, not as the literal, unique, one and only, “Son of God come to atone for the sins of the world,” but as the God-within-us-all.
+The God we experience as being “out there,” can, with that shift in perspective, be understood as the source of life, and light, and peace, “in here” and, through the way we live, “out there,” coming to life by the way we live in the world, being incarnated in our lives as was the case in Jesus’ life.

 We need to spend less time talking about theology, debating the doctrines and studying the Bible, and more time placing ourselves in the path of experiences of numinous reality through art, music and nature.
-That is the surest path to knowing God, because the knowledge of God is hardly an exact science.
+That is the surest path to knowing God, and living as God in the world, because the knowledge of God is hardly an exact science.
 Theologians like to speak with the voice of absolute authority, but we all feel our way along here.
 We say more than we can possibly know.
 We engage the Mystery, and then proceed to explain it—or, more likely, we never engage the Mystery, someone explains it to us, and tells us to believe what they say.

 Someone catches a glimpse of the transcendent source of life, being and value, and draws up a chart of the organizational structure of the universe in outline form, including a time line for handy reference, and hands it out to be memorized, and recited to all people as the way of saving the world.
 A 3.5 second experience of holiness is good for a lifetime of logical extrapolation and rational deduction.
 Never mind that God is quickly lost in our explanations of God.
-The two are one in our mind, and we will be glad to tell you that it is so.
+The two are one in the minds of those pushing their idea of God, and they will be glad to tell us that it is so.

 The first thing we can say about the Mystery is that it is impossible to say anything of substance about the Mystery.
 The second thing we can say is that whatever we say has to respect and maintain the mysteriousness of the Mystery.
 We don’t know anything of it beyond our experience of it.
 How it is structured, whether it has preferences, if it has a plan, and what it does on its days off, we don’t know.
 Beyond the experience itself, we make it all up.

 If we are going to make it all up, and it would be helpful to do so from as broad a base as possible.
 It would be helpful to acknowledge that we have no business making it all up on our own, alone, cut off from all the others who have made, and are making, it all up.
 No one has the last word.
 One person’s guess is as good as another’s.
-That being the case, lay all the words, and all the guesses, out on the table, and get as large a picture as possible regarding who we all think, and have thought, God is.
-Listen to the traditions, and let each person make up her, or his, own mind.
+That being the case, lay all the words, and all the guesses, from all the traditions through the ages, out on the table, and get as large a picture as possible regarding who we all think, and have thought, God is.
+Listen to the traditions, and let each person be drawn to that which rings true to them.

 We live with the Mystery, and with the yearning for the Mystery, knowing that we do not know what we long to know, yet, living toward our best guess regarding who God is, and who God would have us be in each situation as it arises.
 In this, there can be no separation between knowing, doing and being.